Kolkata Police

+The primary functions of the Kolkata Police Force are maintaining law and order in the city, traffic management, prevention and detection of crime and co-ordinating various citizen-centric services for the people of Kolkata.
+As of 2024, Kolkata Police has ten divisions covering 91 police stations.
+It has a strength of approximately 37,400 and a territorial jurisdiction of c.
+530.34 km2.
+In addition to general policing, the Kolkata Police has several specialist branches and nine battalions of the Armed Police.

+The Kolkata Police has often faced criticism from the public for targeting political critics, while performing Government duties under the command of Govt. of West Bengal.
+The force encountered accusations of being complicit in R G Kar rape case, which led to heavy protests.
+Furthermore, the traffic department has been slammed for anti-bicycle policies, by enforcing a blanket ban on bicycles on several thoroughfares for traffic flow and impounding bicycles for violating the ban, besides corruption and bribery when collecting penalties from bicyclists who violate or defy the ban.

 History

 Early years (17th century)

 The history of the present structure of policing in Kolkata goes back to East India company times, when the city was known as "Calcutta", and was an early settlement of the English East India Company.
 Calcutta was founded on the eastern banks of the Hooghly by an Englishman, Job Charnock in 1690.
 Policing in Calcutta's earliest days was confined to the Mughal administration and their local representatives.
 Bengal was still technically a part of the Mughal Empire, but the Nawabs of Bengal, based in Murshidabad in Northern South Bengal, were its effective rulers.
 The watch and ward functions were entrusted to a Kotwal or town prefect who had 45 peons under him, armed with traditional weapons like staves and spears, to deal with miscreants.

 East India Company Police (1720–1845)

 In 1720, the East India Company formally appointed an officer to be in charge of civil and criminal administration.
 He was assisted by an Indian functionary commonly known as black deputy or black zamindar.
 Under him were three naib-dewans, one of whom was in charge of the police.
 The settlement was divided into "thanas" (police stations) under "thanadars" who had in turn contingents of "naiks" and "paiks".
 A small contingent of river police was also formed.
 A statute passed in 1778 raised the strength of the police in Calcutta to 700 paiks, 31 thanadars and 34 naibs under a superintendent.
 In 1785 commissioners of conservancy were appointed for the town who also looked after watch and ward.
 Policing was still very loosely organised.
 In 1794, justices of peace were appointed for the municipal administration of Calcutta and its suburbs, under a chief magistrate who was directly in charge of the Police.
 In 1806 justices of peace were constituted as magistrates of 24 Parganas and parts of the adjacent districts within a 20-mile radius of the town.